leejarvis/slop/README.md

 	option :v, :verbose

-If you don't like that Slop evaluates your block, or you want slop access inside of your block without referring to `self`, you can pass a block to `parse`.
+If you don't like that Slop evaluates your block, or you want slop access inside of your block without referring to `self`, you can pass a block argument to `parse`.

 	Slop.parse do |opts|
 	  opts.on :v, :verbose